-^a The toolbox identification is output by the TOE when the self-test function of the toolbox is called
+^a The toolbox identification is output by the TOE when the self-test function of the toolbox is called b The Wear Levelling identification is output by the TOE when the ROM function initialisation is called.

-^b The Wear Levelling identification is output by the TOE when the ROM function initialisation is called.
+The Secure bootloader identification is output by the TOE when the tag Bootloader version is called through the Get Data command.